Read the Registration Policy (2016), Registration Procedures, and Articling Procedures for information on registration.

 - have a combined academic and practice equivalent to a technology diploma (questions about eligibility in these cases are highly specific and should be discussed with staff in the registration department);

-Note: Completion of a degree program alone is not acceptable; you may be eligible for one of our Forester in Training programs for the RPF designation.
-See the Become a Member/Registered Professional Forester page for details.
+Note: Completion of a degree program alone is not acceptable; you may be eligible for one of our Forester In Training (FIT) programs for the RPF designation.
+See the Become an RPF page for details.

 |British Columbia Institute of Technology